CathyGuang/Timesheet-System/README.md

 *PHP-based web portal for equine facility schedule management and data tracking.*

 **IMPORTANT FUNCTIONALITY NOTES**
-* Do not make two distinct classes that have the exact same class-type AND exact same set of clients.
-This will cause one of the classes to be overridden

 * Do not have multiple staff or volunteers with the same role in a single class, only one person can currently fill a given role.
 Make roles more specific!

-* Be careful of use of apostrophe's in names or other fields -- they can sometimes cause problems

 ## Update Log: